 Work in Progress

 - “Transparency, Participation, and Responsiveness in Hong Kong Policymaking”, With Steven Balla and Huang Chen.
 George Washington University Regulatory Studies Center Working Paper.
-R&R at Journal of Contemporary China.
+Under Review.

 - “Are We One?
 Pandering Perceptions Among Asian Americans.”
 With Julian Wamble.
-Survey Design.
+Finalizing Manuscript.

 - “Does Attention Matter?: Punctuations and Public Commenting in Taiwan Policymaking.”
 With Steve Balla and Huang Chen.
 Data Analysis.